 The FSS (Fuel Shut off Solenoid) is the way our trucks can turn on and off the engine.
 First off it is one of the most needlessly replaced parts on these engines.
 The most common way to kill them is the starter to stick on giving the "Pull" wire power for a long period of time, which produces a lot of heat inside the FSS, and it burns up, you most likely don't need to replace it unless it looks burnt.
 If your FSS is not working correctly then it's most likely your wiring or a dirty shaft.

 When the FSS lever is down, the Injector lines will not receive ANY fuel.

 Shut off solenoid location:

-And this is the arm that need to be up to let fuel in the injector lines, this is under the shut off solenoid.
-The rubber boot and the arm coming out of the boot are part of the shut off solenoid. the lever the the shut off solenoid pulls up is part of the Injector Pump
+And this is the arm that needs to be up to let fuel in the injector lines, this is under the shut off solenoid.
+The rubber boot and the plunger coming out of the boot are part of the shut off solenoid. the lever the shut off solenoid pulls up is part of the Injector Pump